How 'Rock Star' Job Listings Keep Women Away: The Broadsheet

 Beyond concerns about the candidates these types of job listings attract, there are some practical reasons recruiters might want to reconsider their prose.
 A program matching keywords from a “spreadsheet guru” listing might miss someone who writes “expertise in Excel” on her resume.
 In other words:

 Wanted: Job ad copywriting rock stars eager to rein in Corporate America’s verbose tendencies.
+The Atlantic

 |Emma Hinchliffe